OpenNebula/docs/source/open_cluster_deployment/networking_setup/bridged.rst

 |             | (does not apply for ``dummy`` driver)                                   |                       |
 +-------------+-------------------------------------------------------------------------+-----------------------+

-For example, you can define a *Bridged with Security Groups* type network with following template:
+For example, you can define a *Bridged with Security Groups* type network with the following template:

 .. code::